Chidi Odinkalu: Activism and career

 He was the former chairman of National Human Rights Commission (Nigeria) and currently the senior legal officer for Africa, Open Society Justice Initiative.
 He became the assistant lecturer at the Faculty of Law, University of Ibadan between 1988 and 1989 and worked with the Civil Liberties Organization as director of projects and planning.
-During the June 12, 1993 Presidential election in Nigeria, there was intense pressure on human right activists including him based on the role he played at this moment.
+During the 12 June 1993 Presidential election in Nigeria, there was intense pressure on human right activists including him based on the role he played at this moment.
 He left Nigeria to United Kingdom, where he became the legal officer for Africa, INTERIGHTS between July 1998 and February 2003.
 In 1998, United Nations Observer Mission in Sierra Leone appointed him as a Human Rights Advisor.
 In February 2003, Odinkalu was appointed as the senior legal officer for Africa for Open Society Justice Initiative (OSJI).

-Awards

-In 1991, Odinkalu won the USIA Fellowship on the Bicentennial of the Bill of Rights.

-Publications

-Building Bridges for Rights: Inter-Africa Initiatives in the Field of Human Rights 2001 (Co-Author).
-Justice Denied; Areas Courts in the Northern States of Nigeria 1992.
-Behind the Wall: Prison Conditions in Nigeria and the Nigerian Prison System 1991 (Co-Author).